 It’s difficult to imagine having a conversation with children about their own thinking, the process we call metacognition.
 Can one simultaneously read; keep track of the meaning; think about questions, schema, inferences, images, and important ideas, and synthesize as one reads?
-Researchers have shown that “effective teachers of reading comprehension help their students develop into strategic, active readers, in part, by teaching them why, how, and when to apply certain strategies shown to be used by effective readers” (Duke et al. 2011; see also Duke and Pearson 2002).
-In other words, even very young readers, while listening to text, and the rest of us while reading, can think about thinking.
+The short answer, is yes.
+Even very young readers, while listening to text, and the rest of us while reading, can think about thinking.
 We can all be more active and engaged readers when we use thinking strategies to understand.
 Being metacognitive helps all of us deepen our understanding, at least in some circumstances.

 If that is true, why would it be any different to teach students to be aware of

 their own level of engagement as they read?
 Why do we believe that “motivating kids,”

 even engaging them, is solely our responsibility?
 Consider the questions we might